sleepy-urumi/herbstluftwmConfig/README.md

 ## HerbstluftWM

-To setup and lern about HerbstluftWM please visit their Website: https://herbstluftwm.org/
+To setup and lern about HerbstluftWM itself, please visit their Website: https://herbstluftwm.org/

 ## Dependencies